Thomas Zurbuchen: Career

 Zurbuchen moved to the United States two weeks after completing his PhD.
 He joined the University of Michigan as a research associate, and was made professor in 2008.
 His scientific research focuses on solar and heliospheric physics, experimental space research, and space systems; he is also well known for his personal work on innovation and entrepreneurship.

 Zurbuchen served as team leader for the development of one of the scientific instruments aboard NASA's Messenger spacecraft to Mercury, the Fast Imaging Plasma Spectrometer.
 He chaired the National Academy of Sciences committee that produced a report in 2016 on Cubesats.

 From October 2016 until the end of 2022, Zurbuchen was the longest continually running Associate Administrator for the Science Mission Directorate at NASA.
 During this time, NASA launched 37 missions and started another 54.
 Among them were the James Webb Space Telescope, Perseverance and Ingenuity Mars Landings, DART, and many others for which he was responsible, and to the success of which he contributed majorly.
 Due to his work, Zurbuchen is routinely featured in interviews, public lectures, and podcasts, focussed on leadership innovation and management techniques, especially in complex organizations.
 Examples include, but are not limited to the Harvard Business Review, the Knowledge Project, (German) Chefgespräch, and (German) Alles Gesagt.

 As of January 2023, Zurbuchen works as an international speaker.
-From August 2023, Zurbuchen will be director of ETH Zurich Space, after having spent his entire professional career in the United States.
-Zurbuchen will work in Switzerland for 60% of the time, while continuing his speaking and consulting career.
+Since August 2023, Zurbuchen is director of ETH Zurich Space and holds a full professorship there.